cristyalmonte/learnnostr/README.md

 # LearnNostr

-A beautiful, interactive learning platform for the Nostr protocol built with MkDocs Material.
+An interactive learning platform for the Nostr protocol built with MkDocs Material.

 🌐 **Live Site**: [learnnostr.org](https://learnnostr.org)